mekken2/mekken2/README.md

 ### So,Things aren’t always #000000 and #FFFFFF!
-Let's see how much is that applying to us. 👋
+We ourselves have to choose the best color for the beautiful Life. 👋

 I'm Priyanshu, a highschool student whose interest in programming sparked 3 years ago with Java and a little bit of Pen testing and hacking.
-And then it was like a never-ending adventurous book whose next page were always more interesting than the previous and I get experienced with Python,Java,JavaScript,HTML and CSS.
+And then it was like a never-ending adventurous book... and I got experienced with Python,Java,JavaScript,HTML and CSS.
 I love Algorithms and Data Structures, designing and coding websites, and my Ultimate goal is AI.

 - 🔭 I’m currently working on an online ChatApp!